-As one of the largest Sibelius UK dealers, we often get asked whether Sibelius (formally Sibelius First) or the full version of Sibelius Ultimate (was Sibelius 8) is best.
+As one of the largest Sibelius UK dealers, we often get asked whether Sibelius Artist (formally Sibelius) or the full version of Sibelius Ultimate (was Sibelius 8) is best.
 Our team have been using Sibelius (to compose, etc) for over 2 decades so we hope this article will help you decide which is best for you.
-Essentially Sibelius (was Sibelius First) is a very very cut down version of Sibelius Ultimate (was Sibelius 8) which is great for very basic composing, etc, however 99% of the time Sibelius (was Sibelius First) is too limited and thus most will prefer Sibelius Ultimate - Sibelius Ultimate also has time saving features that could save you hours of editing time.
-If you are a student, as a rule of thumb, Sibelius is fine for GCSE level, however if you are looking to go onto AS/A Level music and/or a music degree then you will need Sibelius Ultimate.
+Essentially Sibelius Artist (was Sibelius) is a cut down version of Sibelius Ultimate (was Sibelius 8) which is great for very basic composing, etc, however 99% of the time Sibelius Artist (was Sibelius) is too limited and thus most will prefer Sibelius Ultimate - Sibelius Ultimate also has time saving features that could save you hours of editing time.
+If you are a student, as a rule of thumb, Sibelius Artist is fine for GCSE level, however if you are looking to go onto AS/A Level music and/or a music degree then you will need Sibelius Ultimate.

 Feature Comparison - the main benefits of Sibelius Ultimate (was Sibelius 8)

-Here are the main benefits of Sibelius Ultimate, including the comparison of each feature with Sibelius:
+Here are the main benefits of Sibelius Ultimate, including the comparison of each feature with Sibelius Artist:

 Edit/Print Instrument Parts